smck83/expurgate/README.md

 # Sample Requests & Reponses
 ## An SPF pass checking 195.130.217.1 - [Test here](https://www.digwebinterface.com/?hostnames=1.217.130.195.mimecast.com._spf.xpg8.tk&type=TXT&ns=resolver&useresolver=8.8.4.4&nameservers=)

-Suppose an e-mail was sent using the ENVELOPE FROM: domain mimecast.com from the IP address 195.130.217.1 The recieving e-mail server will respond to the macro in your domains SPF record and interpret the below:
+Suppose an e-mail was sent using the ENVELOPE FROM: domain mimecast.com from the IPv4 address 195.130.217.1 The recieving e-mail server will respond to the macro in your domains SPF record and interpret the below:

     ${ir} - the sending servers IP address in reverse.
 So 195.130.217.1 will be 1.217.130.195